ashishch164/WebDev_Projects/TodoList/README.md

 •	Languages used: HTML5, CSS3, Bootstrap (v4.5) and JavaScript.

-I have uploaded my entire Code on TodoList repository ,you can see from there.
+I have uploaded my entire Code on this git repository ,you can see from there.

 It has a box where user can write their tasks and  "Add", "Clear All" ,"Clear done" buttons and there functionality is defined below.